BryanShubo/Misc/Git.md

 git branch -d [branch_name] //delete a branch (locally !!!)
                             //The branch must be fully merged in its upstream branch, or in HEAD if no upstream
                             //was set with -track or --set-upstream git branch -D [branch_name] // delete a branch irrespective of ites merged status
-git branch -r //view available local remote branches git branch -vv //view the tracking branch git branch -a //List both remote-tracking branches and local branches
+git push origin --delete branch_name // delete a remote branch in GitHub git push origin : branch_name // delete a remote branch in GitHub git branch -r //view available local remote branches git branch -vv //view the tracking branch git branch -a //List both remote-tracking branches and local branches